Miss Americana & the Heartbreak Prince: Reception and commentary

 Slant Magazine named it the nineteenth-best track of 2019.
-In a 2022 retrospective, The New York Times critic Lindsy Zoladz felt the high-school imagery of "Miss Americana & the Heartbreak Prince" might undermine adult listeners on a superficial listen, but asserted the song has a "dark vision" that addresses cruelty, depression, and sexual violence ("Boys will be boys then, where are the wise men?") under a high-school camouflage, and addresses those topics more directly than any of the songs Swift wrote as a teenager.
+In a 2022 retrospective, The New York Times critic Lindsay Zoladz felt the high-school imagery of "Miss Americana & the Heartbreak Prince" might undermine adult listeners on a superficial listen, but asserted the song has a "dark vision" that addresses cruelty, depression, and sexual violence ("Boys will be boys then, where are the wise men?") under a high-school camouflage, and addresses those topics more directly than any of the songs Swift wrote as a teenager.
 Zoladz added that the song's title "alludes to a larger world outside the high school walls, and the greater systemic forces that keep such patterns repeating well into adulthood."

-Commercial performance

-Upon the release of its parent album, "Miss Americana & the Heartbreak Prince" debuted and peaked at number 49 on the US Billboard Hot 100, simultaneously charting with the other seventeen tracks of Lover.
-It also entered the official charts in Australia, Canada and Scotland.
+Billboard's Jason Lipshutz, who ranked "Miss Americana & the Heartbreak Prince" 16th out of the 18 Lover tracks upon its 2019 release, reappraised the song in a 2024 article: considering its cultural impact, "'Miss Americana' now stands as one of its biggest sonic and conceptual successes".